 Rosland Capital advertises heavily on television, encouraging people to purchase gold and silver coins as well as gold and silver ingots.
 With the current turmoil in the stock markets, this may sound tempting.
 The question that is often asked is whether it is a good idea to purchase precious metals, either as an investment, as…Read more

 People who are considering bankruptcy often wonder whether they will be able to keep their property, and farmers are no exception.
-People who keep livestock and grow crops for a living are often worried that by filing for bankruptcy, they will end up putting themselves in a position where they will be forced to part…Read more
+Although I practice bankruptcy law in an urban area, the topic does come up from time to time for some clients who own farms or rural land.
+People who keep livestock and grow crops…Read more

 Should I choose a college based on my parents’ income?